'Uber for the eyes': an app has been created in the USA to spy on neighbors

 Niall Hutchinson, a 19-year-old sophomore at George Washington University who is studying from home in Mount Vernon, New York this semester, also tested the app over the summer.
 He launches Mole on frequent walks in Central Park.

-He said he had at least one request related to the pandemic - to find out if people in Sheep Meadow and other open areas are wearing masks.
-Another time, a user asked Hutchinson to run for a few minutes near a reservoir in a park.
+He said he had at least one request related to the pandemic to find out if people in Sheep Meadow and other open areas are wearing masks.
+Another time, a user asked Hutchinson to run for a few minutes next to a reservoir in a park.

-“I rarely understand why,” he said of these inquiries, which also included visiting the Apple Store at Grand Central to see if it had closed.
+“I rarely understand why,” he said of these inquiries, which also included visiting the Apple Store in Grand Central to see if it had closed.